 Recently, the use of pre-trained large language models (LLMs) for code generation has become increasingly popular~\cite{chen2021evaluating, fried2022synthesis, bubeck2023sparks}.
 LLMs have been effective at translating natural language specifications and instructions to concrete code~\cite{ouyang2022training, openai2023gpt4}.
 Additionally, LLMs have shown potential to improve existing automated unit test generation techniques~\cite{lemieux2023codamosa}, and even generate unit tests from scratch~\cite{lahiri2022interactive,schafer2023testpilot}.
 In this paper, we investigate the potential of using LLMs to generate \textit{property-based tests} when provided API documentation.
 We believe that the documentation of an API method can assist the LLM in producing logic to generate random inputs for that method and deriving meaningful properties of the result to check.

+While LLMs have shown effectiveness in synthesizing unit tests~\cite{schafer2023empirical} and fuzz harnesses~\cite{zhang2023understanding, huang2024large, ossfuzz23}, synthesizing property-based tests has unique challenges.
+In unit testing, the test oracles are usually simple equality assertions between expected and actual outputs; in PBT, a property assertion that holds \textit{generally} for inputs must be synthesized in the test.
+Similarly, fuzz harnesses usually only contain \textit{implicit} oracles that capture unexpected behaviors such as uncaught exceptions or crashes.
+Further, synthesizing property-based tests requires generating custom logic for random input generation over various types of inputs; unit tests do not require this logic since there is only one input, and fuzz harnesses primarily rely on inputs represented as raw byte streams.

-We can see the potential of using LLMs for PBT in Figure~\ref{fig:gpt-4-numpy-pbt}, which displays an LLM-generated property-based test for the \texttt{numpy.cumsum} method when provided the documentation in Figure~\ref{fig:numpy-doc}.
+An example of using LLMs for PBT can be seen in Figure~\ref{fig:gpt-4-numpy-pbt}, which displays an LLM-synthesized property-based test for the \texttt{numpy.cumsum} method when provided the documentation in Figure~\ref{fig:numpy-doc}.